dhanekom/command_helper/README.md

   lAppCommand.commands.add(TListCommand.Create);
 ```

-You can add an application description with the appDescription property.
-See example below:
+You can add an application description by assigning a description to the TAppCommand instance:

 ```
   lAppCommand.description := 'Sample app description';